 CONCLUTION

-22. Sri Lanka has emerged from a long period of civil war and instability.
-Army is playing vital role to keep protecting those long-established respect for humanitarian values, tolerance, understanding and interactive processes of consultation and cooperation in politics and development.
+22. Sri Lanka has emerged victorious from a long period of civil war and instability.
+Army is playing a vital role to keep protecting those long-established respect for humanitarian values, tolerance, understanding and interactive processes of consultation and cooperation in politics and development.
 A new start has to make to revive and re-establish the interactive processes that made Sri Lanka a likeable place to live in by all communities.

 23. Within the context of civil-military relations, there are a number of situations where some level of coordination between the humanitarian and military may become necessary.
 Civil Military Coordination is a shared responsibility of the humanitarian and military.
 Therefore, there is a need of a new concept to coexistence with the society, upgrading civil-military relations that could usher sustainable peace and development in the country.
 Hence, understanding the Sri Lanka Army role and tasks against the socio-economic and political challenges within and outside the community when carrying out CIMIC activities address all challenges with utilisation of available recourses in optimal level in the course of attainment of the NEETs of the people is of paramount importance.